CorwinBridges/party/README.md

 # Party in a Box
-Ready to party?
-With Party in a Box, you don't have to wait for anyone to say it - you can start the party right away!
-<br> *patent pending
-<br>© BIG MACS
 ## Meet Our Team
 We are a group of 3 seniors from Madison Academic High School.
 We are formally known as the BIG MACS!!!
 - Corwin Bridges - Fullstack Developer